nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. The user decides to add a new contact to their address book.
 2. The user inputs the add command followed by the contact's details in the format: add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]….
 3. CCBot validates the input details.
-4. AB3 adds the new contact to the address book, assigning it a unique identifier within the system.
+4. CCBot adds the new contact to the address book, assigning it a unique identifier within the system.
-5. AB3 displays a confirmation message to the user indicating the successful addition of the new contact.
+5. CCBot displays a confirmation message to the user indicating the successful addition of the new contact.

       Use case ends.

 **Extensions**

 * 3a.
 If the user enters invalid details (e.g., incorrect format, missing mandatory fields like name or phone number):
    * 3a1.
-AB3 shows an error message indicating the validation failure and the correct format of the command.
+CCBot shows an error message indicating the validation failure and the correct format of the command.

       Use case resumes at step 2.
 *a.
 At any time, User chooses to cancel the addition.